yunguid/thru/README.md

 - Upload .png/.jpg screenshots of job postings
 - Extract job info using AI
-- Store that info in Supabase
+- Store that info in MongoDB
 - Generate dynamic cover letters referencing your stats
 - Simple UI with Times New Roman text, navy headings, and a beige background